 🎃 Happy Halloween 🎃 (we’re almost there! 👻) ______________ I simply love how Japan has come to embrace Halloween.
 In-store displays like this wouldn’t have existed years ago!
 Cosplay is such a big thing, I’m surprised it took Halloween so long to catch on here.

 Halloween fever may be a result of Disney’s popularity in Japan.
-Previously, Tokyo Disney Resorts celebrated Halloween in the month leading up to October 31, but in recent years, the lead-up to Halloween has started in September, giving fans of the holiday 2 months to enjoy the festivities with Mickey, Minnie, and crew.
+Previously, Tokyo Disney Resorts celebrated Halloween in the month leading up to October 31.
+But, in 2018, the lead-up to Halloween started in September, giving fans of the holiday 2 months to enjoy the festivities with Mickey, Minnie, and crew.

 Adding to the Halloween frenzy is last year’s special announcement made by Oriental Land (the company that owns Tokyo Disney Resort) to celebrate the 20th year of Halloween.